CAS Multimedia Studio FAQ

-Being prepared for your recording will help reduce turnaround time for your video, and help the recording session itself run smoothly.
+Being prepared for your recording will help the recording session run smoothly and reduce turnaround time for receiving your final video.

 - Come prepared with a concept of how you want the video to look.

-- Bring any photos, video, or other multimedia with you that you want to incorporate into the video.
+- Bring any photos, video, or other multimedia that you want to incorporate into the video.
 Place them on a flash drive or share through AirDrop.